First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

 Lattice vibrations in functional materials often exhibit strong anharmonicity; i.e., thermal or quantum fluctuation of atoms is so large that lattice dynamics cannot be predicted accurately by the quasiharmonic phonon theory.
 Notable examples of such materials include perovskites~\cite{Kozina_NatPhys2019, Knoop_PRM2020, Haque_AdvSci2020}, thermoelectric materials~\cite{Delaire_NatureMaterials2011,Li_NaturePhysics2015,Suekuni_AdvMater2018}, and superconducting hydrides~\cite{Errea_PRL2015,Errea_Nature2020}.
 In particular, halide perovskites have been attracting growing interest due to their unique physical properties, including high photovoltaic performance~\cite{Huang_NatReviewMater2017} along with relevant electron-phonon coupled physics, and ultralow thermal conductivity~\cite{Haque_AdvSci2020,Xie_JACS2020}.
 However, an in-depth theoretical understanding and quantitative predictions of the lattice dynamics and phonon-related properties in these materials are still challenging due to the lack of first-principles computational approaches that can describe with high fidelity the intricate complexities associated with anharmonic behavior.
+In principle, lattice anharmonicity can be fully captured using \textit{ab initio} molecular dynamics (aiMD) based on density functional theory (DFT).
+However, this approach is of limited use because it invariably requires the use of large supercells to capture phonon-phonon interactions involving nonzero-wavevector phonons and a long simulation time to extract well-converged values of the band- and momentum-resolved phonon frequencies and linewidths.
+Thus, such simulations can quickly develop into a computational bottleneck.